 If your program of study in Canada lasts six month or less and will be completed within the period of your authorized stay in Canada, you may study without a study permit.
 However, if you think you may study for a longer time, we strongly recommend that you apply and obtain a study permit prior to your arrival in Canada since only some people are eligible to apply for a study permit from within Canada.

 A study permit does not authorize re-entry.
-Depending on your citizenship, you may require a Temporary Resident Visa (TRV) or eTA to enter and re-enter Canada.
+Depending on your citizenship, you may require a Temporary Resident Visa (TRV) or an Electronic Travel Authorization (eTA) to enter and seek re-enter to Canada.
 Please click here to find out whether you need to obtain a TRV or eTA.

 Most newly-accepted international students can now apply for their study permits online from their home country.
 You are required to apply for the initial study permit before coming to Canada.
 Instructions on initial study permit application can be found here.
 Processing time varies depending on the processing centre location.
 Please allow a minimum of one to six months.

 Keeping Your Study Permit Valid

 According to the IRCC, you are required to extend your study permit before it expires.
 Also, you are required to remain enrolled and actively pursue your course or program of study by making reasonable and timely progress towards completing your program.
 As per the IRCC, failing to do so may lead to your removal from Canada.

 International students should maintain their study permits valid throughout their entire study in Canada.
 If the length of your study permit is going to expire before you complete your studies, you should extend your study permit at least 30 days prior to the expiry.
 Study permit can be extended by submitting an online application.
 Please click HERE for more information.

 Please download and refer to the Detailed Guide on applying for a study permit Extension, available from the iCent app.